ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 This utility is meant to help the novice SQL user get the task done.
-It attempts to eliminate most of the complications found using more sophisticated off the shelf software.
+It attempts to eliminate most of the complications found using more sophisticated off the shelf SQLIite manager software.

 ======================================================================